khmarbaise/iterator-maven-plugin/README.md

 --------

 The iterator-maven-plugin is intended to make iterations on a list possible.
-This means to execute other plugins or Maven itself based on the iteratorion of the given elements.
+This means to execute other plugins or Maven itself based on the iteratation of the given elements.

 This is in the majority of the cases based on wrong decoupling the configuration